-The subcutaneous ambulatory syringe driver is a small, portable, battery powered infusion device.
-It is used to administer a continuous subcutaneous infusion (CSCI) of medications to optimise symptom control.
-The syringe driver is used in palliative care to enable the patient to receive effective symptom management at any stage of their illness.
+The subcutaneous ambulatory syringe pump is a small, portable, battery powered infusion device.
+It is used to administer a continuous subcutaneous infusion (CSCI) of medications used to optimise symptom control.
+The syringe pump is used in palliative care and end of life care to enable the patient to receive effective symptom management.
 The purpose of administering medications via a subcutaneous infusion is to achieve a steady plasma concentration of drugs, when other routes are inappropriate.
 It enables avoidance of regular injections for the patient, and enables the patient to retain mobility and independence, where appropriate.

-The syringe driver used across ASPH is the McKinley T34 Ambulatory Syringe Pump.
+The syringe pump used across ASPH is the McKinley T34 Ambulatory Syringe Pump.

-It provides a framework for ensuring that registered nursing staff develop competencies ensuring that syringe drivers are used safely and effectively.
+It provides a framework for ensuring that registered nursing staff develop competency ensuring that syringe pumps are used safely and effectively.

 |Compiled by:||Susan Dargan, Macmillan Nurse Specialist Palliative Care|